thenickdude/wacom-driver-fix/Readme.md

 If your tablet supports touch, touch the tablet with your finger, it should again prompt you to grant permissions.
 On the Accessibility page, tick the `ConsumerTouchDriver` or `WacomTouchDriver` entry.

-For Intuos 3 tablets, the driver might only appear on the Input Monitoring page, and you may need to reboot a second time for it to appear on the Accessibility page too.
+For Intuos 3 and Cintiq tablets, the driver might only appear on the Input Monitoring page, and you may need to reboot a second time for it to appear on the Accessibility page too.

-If your Wacom preference pane, pen support, or touch support is not yet working, you'll need to clear out all those permissions and try again:
+**If your Wacom preference pane, pen support, or touch support is not yet working, or the entries never appeared in the list for you,** you likely had permissions left over from the previous tablet driver, and these stale entries all need to be removed like so:

-On the Accessibility page of Security & Privacy, Find `PenTabletDriver`, `WacomTabletDriver`, `TabletDriver`, `ConsumerTouchDriver`, `WacomTabletSpringboard`, and/or `WacomTouchDriver` in the list, select them, and click the minus button to remove them.
-Go to the Input Monitoring page and do the same there.
+On the "Accessibility" page of Security & Privacy, Find anything related to Wacom in the list (e.g. `PenTabletDriver`, `WacomTabletDriver`, `TabletDriver`,  `ConsumerTouchDriver`, `WacomTabletSpringboard`, `WacomTouchDriver`), select them, and click the minus button to remove them.
+Go to the "Input Monitoring page" and do the same there.

 Now either reboot your computer, or run these two commands in the Terminal, to reload the tablet driver.
 For Bamboo tablets: